directvt/vtm/doc/architecture.md

 - Render output channel
 - Shutdown event channel

-The vtm client side can operate in two modes, either in ANSI/VT mode (common terminal environment with plain text I/O), or in DirectVT/dtvt mode (vtm environment with binary I/O).
+The vtm client side (desktop client) can operate in two modes, either in ANSI/VT mode (common terminal environment with plain text I/O), or in DirectVT/dtvt mode (vtm environment with binary I/O).

-The vtm server side is always operate in DirectVT mode.
+The vtm server side (desktop server) is always operate in DirectVT mode.

 ## DirectVT mode